grungerabbit/lyrics-interactions/_posts/03-07-2014-vanishing-point.md

 Vanishing Point is a 3-point perspective viewer that allows you to plot and calculate 3D objects in 2D space.<sup></sup> It is built in Javascript using the [Raphael.js](http://raphaeljs.com/) SVG library.
 As of version 0.8.0, you can:

+* Draw a basic rectangular prism in perspective
+* Draw dashed guidelines from vanishing points to vertices
 * Define 3 vanishing points
-* Draw a basic rectangular prism in perspective with all 8 of the vertices defined
-* Draw dashed guidelines from vanishing points to vertices
 * Choose a seed point, which becomes vertex 1 (the closest vertex to the viewer)
 * Use distances from the seed point<sup></sup> to draw the 3 next closest vertices
 * Use vertices 2-4 and the vanishing points to define the last 4 vertices
 * Draw solid edges of the prism

 I hope to next add a visual treatment which simulates hatching lines leading to the vanishing points.
 I may later build a control panel<sup></sup> like in the [Wang Tiles](/projects/wang-tiles.html) project I made earlier.

+###Why

+I was inspired to build vanishing point off of a doodle: I drew a chair with the surfaces composed of stacked perspective lines.
+It occurred to me vanishing points and hatching lines could be calculated, with the image generated from the math... slope?
+Using Raphael for the graphics was a natural choice, and I started reviewing middle school and high school math to write the algorithms for plotting.

+###How

 This project applies two concepts first learned in middle school art and math class.
 The two pedagogic methods had vastly different results:<sup></sup> almost a decade later, I still have a clear concept of what vanishing points and horizon lines are, as well as how to notice these in real life and apply them to draw realistic perspective.